AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-61-Threat-Actor-Profiling.md

 4. Check which of those techniques you covered in this repo
 5. Note which ones you have no detection for — those are your gaps
 ```

+The most important shift threat actor profiling enables — moving from "what vulnerabilities do I have" to "what would APT28 specifically do to my organization and am I prepared for it."
+Generic vulnerability scanning tells you what's broken.
+Threat actor profiling tells you what's broken AND who is likely to exploit it AND how they'll do it.
+That context is what separates threat intelligence from just security data.